 Have you ever seen an octopus changing color?
 Let us know in the comments down below!

 If you want to educate yourself some more about all sorts of different cephalopods, take a look at our encyclopedia.
 Or, what we call it, our Octopedia!

 Connect with other octopus lovers via the OctoNation Facebook group, OctopusFanClub.com!
 Make sure to follow us on Facebook and Instagram to keep up to date with the conservation, education, and ongoing research of cephalopods.

 More Posts To Read:

-- ‘Artist Spotlight’ Of The Week: Anna Frenkel
+- ‘Artist Spotlight’ Of The Week: Victor Grasso

 Corinne is a biologist with 10 years of experience in the fields of marine and wildlife biology.
 She has a Master’s degree in marine science from the University of Auckland and throughout her career has worked on multiple international marine conservation projects as an environmental consultant.
 She is an avid scuba diver, underwater photographer, and loves to share random facts about sea creatures with anyone who will listen.
 Based in Japan, Corinne currently works in medical research and scientific freelance writing!